Submissions

 How long will it take before I hear back from Te Herenga Waka University Press about my submission?

-We receive many submissions, so it usually takes us up to three months to respond.
+We receive many submissions, so it usually takes us up to three months to respond, but longer during busy periods.

 Are you able to provide editorial feedback?

-We’re sorry to say that we are not able to provide editorial feedback.
+We’re sorry to say that due to our small capacity we are not able to provide editorial feedback.

-I have previously had a book published by a different publisher.
+I have previously had a book or books published by another publisher.
 Are you able to consider my current project?

 We will assess your work on its merit; however, as we have a full list of authors and forthcoming books, we are not often able to take on mid-career authors who have parted ways with a previous publisher.